mesosphere/d2iq-engineering-blog/content/posts/signing-artifacts-via-cosign/index.md

 docker push ghcr.io/azhovan/hello:latest
 ```

-when you publish a package for the first time, the default visibility is private, we don't need to change this for this demo.
+When you publish a package for the first time, the default visibility is private.
+We don't need to change the default for this demo.

 Step4: Signing the container